pfefferle/wordpress-webmention/readme.txt

 [vimeo https://vimeo.com/85217592]
 -- Video by [Andy Sylvester](http://andysylvester.com/2014/01/27/working-with-webmention-video/)

+= How do I support Webmentions for my custom post type? =

+When declaring your custom post type, add post type support for webmentions by either including it in your register_post_type entry or adding it later using add_post_type_support.
+This will also add support for receiving pingbacks and trackbacks as WordPress cannot currently distinguish between different linkback types.

 = How can I handle Webmentions to my Homepage or Archive Pages? =

 Webmentions should be allowed on all URLs of a blog.
 The plugin currently supports only Webmentions on